redbrick/static-site/source/about/constitution/index.md

 ## DUBLIN CITY UNIVERSITY: Dublin City University Networking Society CONSTITUTION
 ## 1. Name of Society:
-  1. The official name of the society will be Dublin City University Networking Society. this shall appear on correspondence with official bodies.
+  1. The official name of the society will be Dublin City University Networking Society.
+This shall appear on correspondence with official bodies.
     1. The society operates under the name Redbrick.